ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 The bitwise exclusive OR (XOR) operation is similar to the bitwise OR.
 You should replace the logical OR with the **exclusive OR** when handling the bits of the numbers there.
 The exclusive OR returns "false" only when both operands have the same values.
 Otherwise, it returns "true".

 Let's calculate the exclusive OR for the numbers 12 and 5.
-First, represent them in the two's complement:
+First, represent them in binary:
 {line-numbers: false}
 ```
 12 = 1100